vault27/Foundation/paloalto.md

 - Enable HA
 - Choose Active/Active
-- Choose device ID: 0 or 1 - ?
+- Choose device ID: 0 or 1 - just to distinguish between 2 firewalls, 0 - is Active Primary, firewall with the lower Device ID to automatically resume active-primary operation after either firewall recovers from a failure
 - Enable Configsync
 - Configure Peer HA1 IP
 - By default they both work, just syncing configs and sessions
 - If it is needed: Configure Floating IPs
     - Every IP will be floating or ARP load sharing
-    - Floating IP can be bound to Active Primary Device
+    - Floating IP can be bound to Active Primary Device - this will mean that this will work as Active/Passive
-    - OR Device priority can be configured for devices 0 and 1 - ?
+    - OR Device priority can be configured for devices 0 and 1 - The relative priorities determine which peer owns the floating IP address you just configured (range is 0-255).
+The firewall with the lowest priority value (highest priority) owns the floating IP address

 ### Cluster